anhnguyendepocen/rl-course/readme.md

 ### Final Project

 In lieu of a Final Exam, there will be a Final Project.
-The Final Project will be the application of Reinforcement Learning techniques to model __novel__ data or solve a __novel__ problem.
-Date is TBD.
+The Final Project will be implement a Reinforcement Learning solution for a __novel__ task.
+By novel, I mean a task that has no existing Reinforcement Learning solutions.
+The task could be game, dataset, or business problem.

-More details are in Final Project Folder.
+Details and due dates are in Final Project Folder.

 ----
 Grading